 STRUCTURE - A combination of materials assembled at a fixed location to give support or shelter, such as a building, bridge, trestle, tower, framework, retaining wall, tank, tunnel, tent, stadium, reviewing stand, platform, bin, fence, sign, flagpole or the like.
-For floodplain management purposes means a walled and roofed building, including a gas or liquid storage tank that is principally above ground, as well as a manufactured home.
+For the Floodplain Development District purposes means a walled and roofed building, including a gas or liquid storage tank that is principally above ground, as well as a manufactured home.
+[Amended 3-12-2024 Town Meeting by Amendment No. 4]